-School staff receive training to help identify early signs of radicalisation and extremism. .Indicators of vulnerability to radicalisation are in detailed in Appendix 6.
+School staff receive training to help identify early signs of radicalisation and extremism.
+SSS online training and half termly Safeguarding quizzes at staff meetings.
+Indicators of vulnerability to radicalisation are in detailed in Appendix 6.

-Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the school follows the DfE advice Promoting Fundamental British Values as part of SMSC (spiritual, moral, social and cultural education) in Schools (2014)11.
+Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the school follows the DfE advice Promoting Fundamental British Values as part of SMSC (spiritual, moral, social and cultural education) in Schools (2014).